+5.1.8.11 No. professions (az_bf prof) -------------- ------------- --------- -------

-Variable label no. engineers ---------------- ---------------
+Variable label no. professions

-Variable name az_bf_ing
+Variable name az_bf_prof

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of employed engineers according to the Blossfeld classification of occupations.
+Detailed description This variable contains the number of employees in professions according to the Blossfeld classification of occupations.
 Detailed information on the Blossfeld classification of occupations can be found in the variable description az_bf_agr.

 Sensitive variable No

-Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
-From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Sections 4.6 and 3.1.5).